Raxxius/roguelike/readme.md

 - This problem was not a fault in the room_pos_check() function but in the calling of the returned values, by using a multivariable return for new variables the code was fixed.

+### Bug
+- When generating the map detection function, the program crashed due to the error WorksheetNotFound(title)